qwordax/mod-2/README.md

 # Description

-Using generators (two generators of your choice) of uniformly distributed pseudorandom numbers from [mod-1](https://github.com/qwordax/mod-1), create generators of pseudorandom numbers with distribution laws 1–6 (two generators per law).
+Using generators of uniformly distributed pseudorandom numbers create generators of pseudorandom numbers with distribution laws:

+1. Uniform distribution.

+2. Gauss distribution.

+3. Exponential distribution.

+4. Gamma distribution.

+5. Triangular distribution.

+6. Simpson distribution.

 Compare the obtained data from the two generators for each distribution law: